Yunnan Travel: The Rice Terraces of Yuanyang

 The Chao Yang Tower, dating from the 14th century (Ming Dynasty) is certainly the most outstanding feature of the town of Jianshui.
 The Chao Yang Tower was formerly the eastern gate of a city wall that once surrounded Jianshui.
 Earlier two gigantic copper bells were hanging from the Chao Yang Tower; every morning they rang out during the opening of the city gates.
 Currently there is an interesting photo exhibition in the Chao Yang Tower giving information on the tumultuous history of the city of Jianshui and its surrounds.

-In the center of Jianshui, a city that can be easily be explored on foot, you find the idyllic Confucius Temple or Wenmiao.
+The town of Jianshui can easily be explored on foot.
+Right in the center of town you find the idyllic Confucius Temple or Wenmiao.
 Confucius was born in 551 BC in the small town of Qufu in eastern China as a noble of lower status, and is today regarded as one of China’s most influential philosophers.
 He left behind a world-famous legacy of teachings and ethical principles that leads to self-enlightenment through the Five Values: Decency, justice, mercy, loyalty and wisdom.
 However, Confucius (Kongzi or Master Kong) did not see himself as the inventor of a new doctrine, but as the guardian of the old scriptures and rules.

 The magnificent mansion of Zhu Family Garden in Jianshui, Yunnan